RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

 ## Podcast Name & Company Name
 - Why and story behind name?
-- Business & Monetization : Advertisements for business, Sponsers for podcast, Merch etc.
+- Business & Monetization : Advertisements for business, Sponsors for podcast, Merch etc.
 - Goal : What you want to achive by creating a podcast
 - FUTURE : Offline studio and inviting guests.

 ## Fund
-- Domain, Website, professional emails, mic, light. video editing software, canva, podcast broadcasting sotware, Teams, etc.
+- Domain, Website, professional emails, mic, light. video editing software, Canva, podcast broadcasting software, Teams, etc.

 ## Challenges
 - Difficulty with inviting and reaching out to the Guests because of time zone issues.
 - How to stay connected with guests for the long period of time.
-- Making sure guests are happy even after the PODCAST & followup.
+- Making sure guests are happy even after the PODCAST & follow-up.
 - Title & thumbnail for the podcast.

 ## TEAM (6)